Neural Radiance Fields for the Real World: A Survey: Reconstruction Tasks

 NeuS~\cite{neus} defines the density function to be maximal at the zero-crossings of the \gls{sdf} $s_{\theta}$ as,

 where $\tau$ is a hyper-parameter that controls the sharpness of the logistic sigmoid function $H$.

 Similarly, VolSDF~\cite{volsdf} defines, where $\alpha$ and $\beta$ are learnable parameters.

-Other methods explore variations of the \gls{sdf} to customize surface representation: 3PSDF~\cite{3psdf} introduces the NULL sign to represent non-closed surfaces by excluding surface regions from the optimization pipeline.
-NeuralRecon~\cite{neuralrecon}, on the other hand, utilizes Truncated Signed Distance Functions (TSDF) to represent local surfaces rather than optimizing the whole geometry at once.
+Other methods explore variations of the \gls{sdf} to customize surface representation.
+3PSDF~\cite{3psdf} introduces the NULL sign to represent non-closed surfaces by excluding surface regions from the optimization pipeline.
+NeuralRecon~\cite{neuralrecon} utilizes Truncated Signed Distance Functions (TSDF) to represent local surfaces rather than optimizing the whole geometry at once.
 These parametrizations preserve the advantages of traditional \glspl{nerf} while learning smooth surfaces.

 Due to their watertight nature, \gls{sdf} formulations struggle to represent complex geometries like closed surfaces with holes or nested surfaces.
 Unsigned Distance Functions (UDFs) can represent such surfaces by eliminating the sign convention~\cite{ndf}.
 However, UDFs suffer from two limitations: they cannot account for occlusions, and their non-negative behavior causes unstable gradient computation on the 0-level set due to cusps, which are non-differentiable~\cite{neuraludf}.
 To overcome these challenges, NeuralUDF~\cite{neuraludf} introduces a differentiable visibility indicator function approximating the surface with a soft probabilistic distribution rather than relying on a hard threshold.